 From the start Aaron and I knew we wanted to have a low key event and the party package at Romp ‘N Roll was the perfect plan.
 It covered everything from prep to activities and clean-up.
 We basically had to show up and leave after an hour and a half.
 Plus, we have been taking Max to Romp ‘N Roll since he was about 6 months old so we knew it would be a comfortable environment.
 Here is what our low key birthday party looked like.

-Even though I love traditional invitations, I opted to go digital with paperless post.
+Even though I love traditional invitations, I opted to go digital with these Paperless Post Birthday Invitations.
 I’ve been a long time fan of the service so it took virtually no time to create and send out invites.
 The service is great in that it offers a ton of beautiful free templates and allows you to easily manage your guest list and customize reminders.
 In addition, you have the option to buy paper copies of any invitation if you want it for a keepsake.

 If you are planning for a stressfree birthday party, the best thing you can do is temporarily delete Pinterest from your phone.
 Too bad I didn’t take that advice early enough.
 As soon as I typed “toddler birthday ideas” I knew I made a mistake.
 Immediately I was pulled into a whirlwind scrolling session that ended with a plan for overelaborate (and highly unrealizstic) DIY decorations, that under ideal circumstances would never have come to fruition.
 Luckily, reality struck before I got too far down in construction paper and glue.
 In the end, we nixed the theme and opted for simplicity.
 We picked up a ton of balloons from Party City and used those as center pieces and decorations.